thenewvu/order-matter-validator.js/README.md

 Ensure the length of an array or a string equal to a given length.

-If the value is not an array or a string, there's no invalidation error.
+If the value is not an array or a string, there's no validation error.
 If the field is mandatory, you should combine this rule with `type`.

 ```js
 const schema = [